 Mid-Range Hotels in Dubrovnik Old Town

-For this section of the most, we’re considering “mid-range” to be roughly between $150 USD and $250 USD per night for an Old Town double room in the peak season
+For this section of the post, we’re considering “mid-range” to be roughly between $150 and $250 per night for an Old Town double room in the peak season

 While we appreciate this is a pretty high price for what one would expect “mid-range” to be, note that Dubrovnik is the most expensive place to visit in Croatia, and it’s hard to find Old Town Dubrovnik accommodations on a budget.

 Still, these selected accommodations reflect the best options available in the middle of the price spectrum for Dubrovnik.
 Here are the best hotels we’ve found!